tsnuhithreddy/loan-default-risk-analysis/reports/executive_summary.md

 at 15.4%.
 Routing all flagged applications to manual review rather than auto-approval is projected to reduce portfolio losses by $20 to $25 million.

+**Operational requirement:** Implementing mandatory manual review for all flagged applications requires an estimated 2 additional credit officer FTEs (assuming ~602 flagged applications/month and a 20-minute review per application).
+This should be budgeted alongside the projected $20–25M loss reduction as the cost side of this recommendation.

 **Action 6 — Review Grade D lending volume and limits.**
 Grade D is the single largest source of default losses in absolute dollars at $23 million — not because of the highest default rate, but because of